blackbird71SR/Programming-Quotes/quotes.md

 40. > Don’t worry if it doesn’t work right.
 If everything did, you’d be out of a job. __Mosher’s Law of Software Engineering__
 41. > Programming is the art of algorithm design and the craft of debugging errant code. __Ellen Ullman__
 42. > People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on eachother, like a wall of mini stones. __Donald Knuth__
-43. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn. __Stephen Hawking__
+43. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn.__Stephen Hawking__
 44. > Computers themselves, and software yet to be developed, will revolutionize the way we learn. __Steve Jobs__
-45. > Laziest person is the best programmer. __Anonymous__
+45. > Laziest person is the best programmer.__Anonymous__
-46. > Never under estimate women in tech, because 1st person to write an algorithm was a women. __Anonymous__
+46. > Never under estimate women in tech, because first person to write an algorithm was a women.__Anonymous__